stefano-ferretti/stefano-ferretti.github.io/publications.md

 - S. Ferretti,
 On the Topology Maintenance of Dynamic P2P Overlays through Self-Healing Local Interactions, in Proc. of the IFIP Networking 2014 Conference, IEEE, Trondheim, (Norway), June 2014.
 Draft version avaiable as a Tech.
-Rep. arXiv:1405.4085. [pdf]
+Rep. arXiv:1405.4085.

 - S. Ferretti,
-Searching in Unstructured Overlays Using Local Knowledge and Gossip, in Proc. of the 5th International Workshop on Complex Networks (CompleNet 2014) - Studies in Computational Intelligence Series, Springer-Verlag, Bologna (Italy), March 2014. [pdf]
+Searching in Unstructured Overlays Using Local Knowledge and Gossip, in Proc. of the 5th International Workshop on Complex Networks (CompleNet 2014) - Studies in Computational Intelligence Series, Springer-Verlag, Bologna (Italy), March 2014.
 Draft version avaiable as a Tech.
-Rep. arXiv:1403.3017. [pdf]
+Rep. arXiv:1403.3017.

 - S. Ferretti, S. Mirri, C. Prandi, P. Salomoni,
 User Centered and Context Dependent Personalization Through Experiential Transcoding,